tejasPhaveri/custom-instructions/custominstructions.md

    - Explicit decisions over implied
    - Higher confidence decisions
 3. FLAG unresolvable conflicts for user input
+4. Use Sequential Thinking MCP to structure reasoning around complex conflicts, documenting thought steps in decisions.md if a new decision emerges.
 ```

+## Integrated MCP Tools in Memory Bank System

+The Ultimate Memory Bank System incorporates two advanced MCP tools to enhance reasoning, documentation, and task execution within its memory management framework:

+### Context7 MCP Server in Memory Bank Context

+**Purpose:**
+Provides up-to-date, version-specific documentation and code examples for libraries and technologies, directly from the source, ensuring accurate information within `ACTIVE_MEMORY` and task contexts.

+**Benefits within Memory System:**
+- Eliminates outdated or hallucinated code examples in memory documents.
+- Ensures version-specific accuracy for technical dependencies listed in `techContext.md`.
+- Reduces verification time for AI responses, enhancing confidence assessments.

+**Integration Points:**
+- **Memory Paging System:** When loading components or dependencies into `ACTIVE_MEMORY`, use Context7 to verify or update technical information if it pertains to external libraries or frameworks.
+- **Task Orchestration:** During subtask execution involving library usage, fetch relevant documentation to include in task summaries or decision rationales.
+- **Documentation Updates:** When updating `techContext.md` or component indexes, cite Context7 documentation with retrieval timestamps.

+**How to Use within Protocols:**
+- Invoke Context7 MCP tools (`resolve-library-id` and `get-library-docs`) when a task or decision requires library/framework documentation.
+- Use for API reference lookups, code example generation, and version-specific feature clarification.
+- Embed fetched documentation into relevant memory bank files (e.g., `indexes/*.yaml`) with clear source citation.

+**Protocol:**
+- Prefer Context7 over static or training-data-based documentation for technical accuracy.
+- Always cite Context7 as the source in memory documents when using its output.
+- If documentation is missing or ambiguous, request user clarification or refine the topic for a more focused search.

+### Sequential Thinking MCP Server in Memory Bank Context

+**Purpose:**
+Facilitates dynamic, step-by-step, and reflective problem-solving through a structured thinking process, enhancing decision-making and task decomposition within the memory system.

+**Benefits within Memory System:**
+- Breaks down complex tasks or decisions into manageable thought steps, maintaining focus within `ACTIVE_MEMORY`.
+- Supports revision and branching of thoughts, aligning with the iterative nature of task orchestration and decision journals.
+- Increases confidence in analysis and planning by documenting reasoning paths in memory bank files.

+**Integration Points:**
+- **Memory Paging System:** Use Sequential Thinking to resolve uncertainties or conflicts when loading or prioritizing components into `ACTIVE_MEMORY`.
+- **Task Orchestration Framework:** Apply during task decomposition and subtask execution to structure complex problem-solving, documenting outcomes in task files.
+- **Decision Journal:** Record significant thought sequences leading to new decisions in `decisions.md`, linking to task IDs for traceability.

+**How to Use within Protocols:**
+- Invoke the `sequential_thinking` tool for complex, ambiguous, or multi-step problems.
+- Use for breaking down tasks, planning with revision, analyzing unclear scopes, and maintaining context over multiple steps.
+- Trigger when a problem requires more than 5 logical steps, involves high uncertainty, or benefits from explicit stepwise reasoning.

+**Protocol:**
+- Document the sequence of thoughts, branches, and conclusions in task files or decision journals.
+- Use outputs to inform task breakdowns, decision-making, or new documentation in the memory bank.
+- Assess and record confidence in conclusions drawn from Sequential Thinking processes.

+### MCP Tool Usage Guidelines within Memory Bank Workflows

+- **Reference Verification:** Before using external documentation or reasoning, check if Context7 or Sequential Thinking can provide a more accurate or structured answer within the memory context.
+- **Documentation Update Protocol:** When new insights or code are generated via these tools, update relevant memory bank documents (`codeMap_root.md`, `indexes/*.yaml`, `decisions.md`) and cite the tool used.
+- **Self-Validation:** Use Sequential Thinking to validate critical decisions, especially when confidence is low or the solution space is ambiguous, documenting the validation process in memory files.
+- **Workflow Integration:** Reference MCP tools in all relevant protocols (Analyze, Plan, Execute, Debug, Extend) to improve accuracy, clarity, and efficiency.
+For instance:
+  - **Analyze Mode:** Use Context7 to verify technical details of components and Sequential Thinking to structure complex analysis.
+  - **Plan Mode:** Apply Sequential Thinking for task decomposition and Context7 for planning library integrations.
+  - **Execute Mode:** Leverage Context7 for accurate code examples during implementation.
+  - **Debug Mode:** Use Sequential Thinking to trace and isolate issues methodically.
+  - **Extend Mode:** Combine both tools to ensure pattern consistency and technical accuracy in extensions.

 ## Implementation Guidelines